alfovo/alfovo-portfolio-old/README.md

 Hi!
-This is my one page graphic design portfolio I've created with twitter bootstrap.
+This is my one page graphic design portfolio I've created with bootstrap and a little custom CSS.
+Judge tenderly of me.